enkidevs/curriculum/zapier/introduction/zapier-task-history/zapier-searching-task-history.md

 ---

-# Searching Task History
+# History of a Single Task

 ---
 ## Content

-No matter the number of zaps you work with, at some point you will find your task history filled with records.
-You can imagine how hard it can get to manually search through hundreds (or even thousands) of records just to find out what the problem is.
+The task history shows records from all zaps, which can become a big list in time.
+You can filter these records (more details on this concept will be presented in the following insight), or you can open the task history for a single zap.

-Fortunately, you will never have to do a manual search.
-Without clicking on any record, there are multiple ways of filtering.
 One of the first steps you should take, before even opening the `'Task History'` page, is giving your zaps a name (preferably a unique one).
 This can be done:
 - either in the zap editor (just click on the name)
 ![editing-zap-name-1](https://img.enkipro.com/906882beabe8ba54c74f8b8b78db714f.png)
 - from your dashboard (by clicking on the small arrow)